Acer griseum – Paperbark Maple

 Acer griseum (Paperbark Maple) is native to central China and is found growing in mixed evergreen and deciduous forests.
 E.H Wilson brought this tree from China to England in 1899.
 It was introduced to the U.S. shortly thereafter by the Arnold Arboretum of Harvard University.

 The Paperbark Maple is an easy to grow, small, deciduous maple.
 Its main feature is its beautiful, peeling, cinnamon-colored bark.
-Its foliage is also striking, with its dark green, trifoliate leaves between 3 and 5 inches long, with white undersides, which turn bright orange or red in the fall.
+Its foliage is also striking, with its dark green, trifoliate leaves between 3 and 5 inches long.
+The leaves have white undersides, which turn bright orange or red in the fall.
 Its botanical name ‘Griseum’ means gray, referring to the color of the leaf undersides.

 The exfoliating bark that stays curled on the trunk and branches is such an attractive, eye-catching feature that it should be featured as a specimen tree in gardens.
 It can also be planted as a foundation tree – planted close to a home to fully appreciate its fall and winter charms.